D1ang/BasicLedger/README.md

-# BasicLedger
+# EasyLedger
 **Milestone project 3: Data Centric Development - Code Institute**

-During these strange times with Covid-19 lockdowns, individuals and families want to know how they are doing financially.
+During these strange times with all the global lockdowns, individuals and families want to know how they are doing financially.
 In these times of insucrity I want to provide a tool that is easy to understand and able to provide a clear overview of the cashflow.